Eastern Michigan University

 - Group supervision: Students meet weekly with senior staff for group supervision or case conferences (advanced practicum doctoral students may not have this requirement).

-- Workshops: Workshops are an important part of Counseling and Psychological Services’s outreach efforts.
+- Workshops: Workshops are an important part of Counseling and Psychological Service’s outreach efforts.
 Graduate students may be asked to design and present one or more workshops or a group during their placement under the guidance of individual supervisors.

 If you are considering CAPS for your upcoming practicum or internship, please contact Sharon Carney, PhD at 734.487.1118 or email@example.com.